strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 :::

-## Update plugin configuration
+## Updating plugin configuration

-:::callout
+:::strapi v3/v4 comparison
 Strapi v3 defines plugin configurations in a `config` folder.

 In Strapi v4, the default configuration of a plugin is defined as an object in the `config` property found in the `strapi-server.js` entry file (see [default plugin configuration documentation](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#configuration)).